-Vravrona Archaeological Site in Athens
+Some trees and rose flowers in Vravrona Archaeological Site in Athens.

 To show their piety and respect for the goddess, they created a smaller shrine dedicated to Artemis in the Acropolis of Athens, the religious center of the once-powerful city-state.

-Vravrona area is near the Athens International Airport, the small port of Rafina where you can get to Greek islands like Mykonos or Andros.
+Vravrona area is near the Athens International Airport and the small port of Rafina where you can get to Greek islands like Mykonos or Andros.
 It has also beautiful beaches and several seafront taverns with fresh fish.
 In other words, a day trip to Vravrona is ideal for a getaway from Athens.

-I went to Vravrona in spring this year, here’s what I did and some tips for planning your own trip to this beautiful corner of the Vravrona Archaeological site.
+I went to Vravrona in spring this year, here’s what I did and some tips for planning your trip to this beautiful corner of the Vravrona Archaeological site.

-Ancient marble plaque about Artemis in Vravrona
+Ancient marble plaque about Artemis in Vravrona.

 Artemis goddess accepting offerings